- You want to spend how much on a keyboard?!?

 - Ahhh…home sweet home never felt so good

-- Houston, we’ve got a problem
+- Houston, we’ve got a problem with one of these workspace upgrades

 - Who knew there were so many new styles of mice on the market?